Personal Bio

 Eventually, I attended college, planning to be Michelle Pfeiffer from the movie, Dangerous Minds.
 My plan involved unleashing my educational superpowers on Boston.
 Yet right before graduation, I took a job in Columbia, SC instead.
 The principal at the time told me he had enough inner city for me right there, and I could always go to Boston later.
 He must have laughed to himself after our interview; he had just hired an overly confident twenty-two-year-old from Tennessee that got her degree from a college nicknamed “The Country Club of the South.”
 I was the fifth teacher that class had seen in four months; one teacher had a mental breakdown; I was the one who survived.

-Today I spend most of my time teaching English to high schoolers.
-In addition, I am pursuing my certification as a language professional and am teaching orchestral string lessons.
+Today I spend most of my time teaching middle school.
 Throw in the underlying constant role of single parent and well, it’s a whirlwind!
 It’s worth every. single. twirl.
 I could fill in lots of blanks, but I won’t spill it in our introductions.

 Instead, feel free to jump on in and explore the many eclectic offerings of Educating Patricia Hatch.